craftcms/feed-me/docs/get-started/configuration.md

 - `dataDelimiter` - Feed Me will try and split content based on this delimiter.
 Useful for CSVs.
 - `csvColumnDelimiter` - Optionally set the delimiter for columns in CSVs before fetching the content.
 - `parseTwig` - Whether to parse field data and default values for Twig.
 Disabled by default.
+- `compareContent` - Whether to check against existing element content before updating.
+This can have considerable performance improvements and prevent against needless updating.
+Default to false while the plugin is in beta.

 ## Control Panel